Somalia: Al-Shabab attacks intensify as election looms | DW | 18.09.2020

 In the run-up to the elections, lawmakers are concerned about their safety.
 In various towns, militants have killed dozens of former election delegates.

 "It's easy to be killed and targeted," MP Abdi Ali told DW.
 "An indirect election will bring a security risk.
 Al-Shabab militants will easily target the people selected for casting the votes," Ali said.
-However, Ali thinks a direct election, will pose fewer security challenges.
+However, Ali thinks a direct election would pose fewer security challenges.

 The blast comes a week after the city was hit with a car bomb that killed 81 people.
 Witnesses reported seeing a thick plume of smoke and burning vehicles in the city.